ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

         => _renderHandle.Dispatcher.InvokeAsync(workItem);
 ```

 Note: there are no lifecycle methods or implementation of `SetParametersAsync`.
-That's left to the individual library classes.
+That's the responsibility of the individual library classes that implement `IComponent` : they can lock `SetParametersAsync` by not making it `virtual`.

 ## BlazrUIBase